baendlorel/get-function-features/README.md

 - if `fn` cannot be newed, the proxied function(intercept `construct`) will also be unable to be newed.
 We can tell `fn` is not a class or a constructor.

 - However, if `fn` is a class, proxying its `apply` method will actually change its behavior.
 The class that once could not be called like `fn()` will become callable now.
 It seems that Proxy skips the `TypeError` when calling it directly.
+Note that the key word `extends` cannot distinguish a classic function with a class.

 ### Tracking Proxy and Bind

 _跟踪代理与绑定_

 There is almost no way to check if a function is bound or proxied.
 When a function is bound or Proxied, the `toString` method will only return `function () { [native code] }`.
-It loses all features in definition such as functionName, async flag, arrow, etc. Only Browsers and Nodejs themselves know it and will show some words like 'Proxy(fn)' when using `console.log`.
-In Nodejs, we have `util.types.isProxy`, but it is not available in Browsers.
+It loses all features in definition such as function name, async flag, arrow, etc. Only browsers and NodeJS themselves know it and will show words like 'Proxy(fn)' when using `console.log`.
+In Nodejs, we have `util.types.isProxy`, but it is not available in browsers.
 Name of a bound function will start with 'bound' and be like `bound fn`, but it is not a standard behavior.

 Thanks to the flexibility of Javascript/Typescript, we can rewrite `Proxy` and `Function.prototype.bind` to record these operations.
 **So it is why we recommend you to import this package at an early position**.
 You can use these two methods as usual, for they will give you the original result.
 But they will record the source function and Proxied/Bound history.
 And the history is saved in a `WeakMap<Function, PBState>`.